erenkara1907/Project-Todo-List/README.md

-# Project-Todo-List
+# Project Todo List
-Using Javascript DOM events.
+This is a project where I use javascript DOM events.